We hope we've done a good job of making things clear, but if they are not, please see our FAQ below for more help:

 4. What's PWB's impact?

-PWB has completed over 60 projects in less than 2 years in over 21 countries.
-So far we have helped our photographers and videographers raise over $100,000, covering 100% of project-related expenses through online fundraising.
+PWB has completed over 130 projects in over 35 countries, and our photographers and videographers have raised over $100,000, covering project-related expenses through online fundraising.

 5. How many images are required for the project?

 PWB requires the best selection of your work.
 The number of images depends on the length of time you spend working in country and the scale of the project.
 Typically projects last from 1 to 2 weeks, however some projects have lasted up to 2 months.
-After the project is completed, photographers are expected to submit a finalized selection of 150 - 250 images.
+After the project is completed, photographers are expected to submit a finalized selection of 200+ images with metadata.

 6. How do I submit my photos after the project and in what format?

-We expect images/video to be sent via Dropbox or mailed to us on DVD in high resolution TIFF or JPEG format at 300 dpi 14 days upon returning from a project.
+We expect images/video to be sent via Dropbox or mailed to us on a flash drive or hard drive.
 Our Dropbox email is: email@example.com

 7. Who has copyright over the photos that I take for the project?